-Madrid succumbed to Gianluca Vialli's Chelsea in the first UEFA Super Cup to be played as a one-off match – as a curtain-raiser to the new European season – following the fixture's permanent move to Monaco.
-Gianfranco Zola provided the pass that put Gustavo Poyet, previously with Madrid's Liga counterparts Real Zaragoza, in position to fire past Bodo Illgner with seven minutes left.
+Gianluca Vialli's Chelsea prevailed in the first UEFA Super Cup played as a one-off match – and curtain-raiser to the new European season – following the fixture's move to Monaco.
+Gianfranco Zola set up ex-Real Zaragoza man Gustavo Poyet to fire past Bodo Illgner with seven minutes left.

 2000: Real Madrid 1-2 Galatasaray (Raúl 79; Jardel 41pen, 102)

-Madrid suffered more disappointment two years later, this time against Galatasaray, who had become the first Turkish team to lift a European trophy with their defeat of Arsenal in the UEFA Cup final the preceding May.
-New signing Mário Jardel proved an instant hit with Cimbom fans by scoring twice, his second coming in extra time after Fatih Akyel had crossed into the penalty area.
+Madrid suffered more disappointment two years later against the first Turkish team to lift a European trophy, Galatasaray having beaten Arsenal in the UEFA Cup final.
+New signing Mário Jardel proved an instant hit with Cimbom supporters by scoring twice, his second a golden goal in extra time from Fatih Akyel's cross.

 2002: Real Madrid 3-1 Feyenoord (Paauwe og 15, Roberto Carlos 21, Guti 60; Van Hooijdonk 56)